 What Is Plaquenil?

-Plaquenil (Hydroxychloroquine sulfate) is a drug originally used to prevent or treat malaria.
-Malaria is a serious but rare disease caused by bites from infected mosquitos.
-Now the drug is used to treat inflammatory diseases.
-This type of disease occurs when the body's immune system attacks its own healthy tissue.
-Some diseases treated with Plaquenil include:
+Plaquenil (Hydroxychloroquine sulfate) is a drug used to treat certain autoimmune diseases.
+This type of disease happens when the body's immune system attacks its own healthy tissue.
+Some diseases treated with Plaquenil are:

 - Lupus, which causes fever, rashes, skin problems, and other symptoms.